nhsconnect/prm-practice-migration-staging/guide/index.md

 ## How long does a migration take?

 The end to end migration process takes between 12-16 weeks.
-This is from the point of placing the order for the new solution to the end of the  migration process.
+This is from the point of placing the order for the new system to the end of the  migration process.

 ## Overview of key phases